pmann84/hulk/Readme.md

 ```
 ## Current Development
 Currently this is a very miminally featured web framework, that has very little url parsing support.
 Currently it only supports the addition of basic non parameterised url tokens
+- Allow duplicate query parameters
+- Allow query parameters delimited by semicolon `;` as well as `&`
 - Proper routing of urls
 - Tighten up validation of http requests when parsing them
 - Make logging more minimal